meshtastic/meshtastic/docs/software/settings/channel-advanced.md

 ### tx_power

 Configured transmit power out of the LoRa radio, measured in dBM.
+Setting this to `0` will use the device default which is the max legal continuous power for your region.

 :::caution
 Ensure that you are not exceeding your country's regulations.